 2: Photography Presents Problems for You to Solve

-There is an entire chapter in The Digital Photography Book devoted to avoiding problems and mistakes.
-There are even more pages in other chapters that talk about how to avoid a problem.
+The entire chapter in The Digital Photography Book is devoted to avoiding problems and mistakes.
+There are even more pages in other chapters discussing how to avoid a problem.
 What does that tell you?

 Photography presents many problems.

-It's never really as simple as just walking up to something interesting and clicking the shutter, is it?
+It’s never as simple as just walking up to something interesting and clicking the shutter.
 Things can break.
 Batteries run out of power.
-Suspicious people wonder what you're doing with that camera.
+Suspicious people wonder what you’re doing with that camera.
 Memory cards may fail.

 A boulder could fall on your head while you’re trying to photograph a squirrel.